cyberscript77/datapack/wiki/the-life-of-night-city.md

 -There is a wait_for_trigger action that needs you to be in a car,  so the npc auto sits in it.

+JOINING A GANG.
+-Have The life of Night City enabled, Have your Cycle custom interact key binded ( check wiki if you havent done it yet)

+-Go to a fixer of your choice, get in range of them ( it will label safe area)

+-Use your Cycle custom interact group key bind, Select "Join  Gang" .

+-Das it.

+(ignore the -70 on scavs, i was severely negative with them.
+This is intended to be used as a Post Act 1 feature. )